lokapal-xyz/en/content/about.md

 [**Lokapal Action**](https://lokapal-xyz.github.io/en/action/) is the application of our insights.
 This is where research, education, and philosophy become real-world contributions to DAO ecosystems.
 It unfolds through four concrete modes of engagement:

 🔸 **DAO Spotlight**
-  Deep dives into specific DAOs — part research, part reflection, part conversation starter.
+  Deep dives into specific DAOs — building an open repository of case studies.

 🔸 **DAO Digest**
   Curated updates from across the DAO ecosystem — concise, relevant, and designed for those who want to stay informed.